CTAs is the most common manager type in the database and we have devoted a separate page to explain the taxonomy in this group.

 Discretionary Strategy Classification

 In most cases, a discretionary CTA is a Global Macro strategy.
 To call yourself a Macro manager or a CTA is often a marketing choice.
-Most Macro manager are registered with the CFTC and are almost always a CTA from a regulatory perspective.
+Most Macro managers are registered with the CFTC and are almost always a CTA from a regulatory perspective.

 - Market Neutral – Relative manager, striving to stay neutral to the general market direction.

-- Multi Strategy – combining several uncorrelated strategies, sometimes also multiple discretionary Portfolio managers sharing a common book.
+- Multi-Strategy – combining several uncorrelated strategies, sometimes also multiple discretionary Portfolio managers sharing a common book.
 In this category, we typically place strategies that mix systematic and discretionary strategies.

-- Short Term – a strategy that tries to exploit short term market movements.
+- Short Term – a strategy that tries to exploit short-term market movements.

-- Technical – Discretionary implementation and signal selection of either technical indicator or system supported trading strategies.
+- Technical – Discretionary implementation and signal selection of either technical indicator or system-supported trading strategies.